insilica/gdc-spark-gitbook/examples/tumor_aggression.md

 There are two high level approaches to measuring univariate cancer aggression.
 Univariate aggression is either measured on a per-case or on a per-feature basis.

 ## Per case tumor aggression
   Per-case univariate aggression is conceptually simpler than per-biological feature.
 In this model algorithms combine different prognostic features into a single numeric feature.
 For example, a **feature reduction** could combine tumor stage and lymphatic invasion.
 The resulting global metric loses information, but is easier to analyze.
 Ultimately per case tumor aggression enables us to label a tumor as 'very aggressive' or 'not aggressive.'
+We show in the below examples how principal component analysis can derive a per-case tumor aggression metric.

   | tumor stage | lymphatic invasion | distance metastasis | **tumor aggression** |
   |-------------|-------------|-------------|-------------|